 How to Prevent Ticks

-Be wary during the hot warmer months, because these are the times when ticks are mainly active.
+Be careful during the hot warmer months, because these are the times when ticks are mainly active.
 Ticks could be lying in wait while on a piece of a log or in twigs.
 They could also be on tall pieces of grass.
 Avoid prolonged contact with wood while hiking, and stick to the middle of the trail.
-Make sure to wear pants.
-Also, wear a long-sleeved shirt and tuck it into your pants.
-Better also to tuck the hem of your pants into your socks to prevent any skin from being exposed to the air.
+Make sure to wear pants and a long-sleeved shirt and tuck it into your pants, if possible.
+Also, tuck the hem of your pants into your socks to prevent any skin from being exposed to the air.
 Don’t forget to bring a bottle of insect repellent that contains DEET.
 If your insect repellent contains only 20% of DEET, it can still be safely used on the skin.